Nom-nom-hub/UniversalBackendEngine/docs/getting-started.md

 # Getting Started with Universal Backend Engine

-This guide will help you set up and start using the Universal Backend Engine.
+This guide will help you get started with Universal Backend Engine, a powerful and flexible backend framework.

 ## Prerequisites